What are Website Meta Tags?

 Visitors who come to your website to investigate or buy your products and services don’t usually care about the information that’s written into your unseen meta tag code.
 The search engines, however, are programmed to look for what’s there and in your website’s HTML code.
 A list of your keywords is one of the things the search engines look for in your meta tag code.

-Meta tags are viewed as a foundational part of a web site by many SEO specialists.
+Meta tags are viewed as a foundation for website by SEO specialists.
 Some developers, however, took advantage of what they could do for search-engine ranking, and Google programmed its search algorithms to disregard them as a factor in determining results-page rankings.
-The Google search algorithms still remain, however, an important player in how your website makes use of SEO.
+The Google search algorithms remain, however, an important player in how your website makes use of SEO.

 Are Website Meta Tags Really Necessary in SEO?